shwina/still-magic/_en/design.md

     -   Unix shell: paths, editing/renaming/deleting files, wildcards, redirection, pipes and filters, shell scripts
     -   Git: add/commit, log, merge, resolving conflicts, push, pull
-    -   The core [Data Carpentry][dc] and [Software Carpentry][swc] lessons cover these topics, as does the [prerequisite course][one-extra-fact] in this series
+    -   The core [Data Carpentry][dc] and [Software Carpentry][swc] lessons cover these topics, as does the [first guide][one-extra-fact] in this series
 1. What *won't* be covered?
-    -   Statistics: not the focus of this course.
+    -   Statistics: not the focus of this guide.
     -   Higher-order functions and object-oriented programming: higher-level programming isn't the focus of this material.
     -   Building `conda` packages: basic ideas are illustrated by `pip`.
     -   Performance profiling: useful but not crucial (will be briefly mentioned when discussing coverage).